Nohzockt/Switch2-Controllers/README.md

 # NS2 Bluetooth Gamepad (Virtual Xbox 360 Mapper)

+Current version of the ns2-ble-cgamepad.py is not working the "fix" doesn't work right now use older version before bleak 1.0 fix commit with bleak version 22.2

 A Python tool to scan, connect, and monitor Nintendo Switch-compatible controllers (Pro Controller, Joy-Con, GameCube Controller) via Bluetooth, and map their input to a virtual Xbox 360 gamepad (using [vgamepad](https://github.com/yannbouteiller/vgamepad) and ViGEmBus on Windows).
 Designed for real-time controller-to-Xbox mapping, stick and button monitoring, and feature exploration using the [bleak](https://github.com/hbldh/bleak) Bluetooth library.<br>
 **Platform:** Windows only (for virtual gamepad support).